 Put these recipes with turmeric on repeat if you’re in need of a mental health boost.
 Turmeric contains curcumin, an antioxidant with anti-inflammatory properties that can help relieve depression and anxiety.
 Used in traditional medicine and cuisine in India for thousands of years, turmeric is also used in Southeast Asian spice pastes, soups, stews, and curries.

 If your mental health has suffered during the pandemic as a result of quarantines and lockdowns, loss of livelihood or the mind-blowing loss of lives around the planet, we hear you.
-We’re currently quarantined after 16 months of staying at home.
+We’re currently quarantined for 10 days after 16 months of staying at home.

 Whether you’ve experienced anxiety and depression or you’ve been in a low mood as a result of going in and out of lockdowns, then give your mental health a boost and lift your mood by making some of these recipes with turmeric.